SwapnilChand/awesome-tech-stories-/pull_request_template.md

   - Clicking on any of these [fields](https://github.com/SwapnilChand/awesome-tech-stories#contents-) shows the list of stories of that particular field.
   > - Each of the entries in any field should consist of the following : -
   >   - [Name / Title with the most appropriate link] **Category** (like Memes, Stories, Biography etc.).
-  >   - Below this, a short description with links to the project/people involved/events that occurred , etc. can be added, ideally, consisting of not more than 10 words.
   >   - Each of these entries should be maintained in alphabetic order.

   ## Finally remember to not just add anything.
 [Awesome is Awesome!](https://github.com/sindresorhus/awesome/blob/main/awesome.md#only-awesome-is-awesome)<br>In case of confusion, reach out to [me](https://github.com/SwapnilChand/).